-The risk of brain atrophy is reduced by drinking in moderation.
+The risk of brain atrophy is reduced by light and moderate drinking.
 The alcohol can be in the form of wine, beer, or distilled spirits (liquor).

-Brain diseases commonly cause brain or cerebral shrinkage or atrophy.
+Brain diseases commonly cause brain shrinkage or atrophy.
 That is, a loss of cells.
 In brain atrophy there is a loss of neurons and the links between them.

 Atrophy of the brain can be generalized.
 Therefore, the entire brain has shrunk.
 If the atrophy is local it affects a specific area of the brain.
 In this case, it affects what is controlled by that area of the brain.

 Sometimes the shrinkage affects both sides of the brain.
 Thus, there might be impairment of conscious thought and voluntary processes.
-The disease involved determines the parts of the brain affected and the rate of shrinkage.
+The disease determines the parts of the brain affected and the rate of shrinkage.

 Many diseases can cause brain atrophy.

 - Alzheimer’s disease